that-JC-guy/Reverse_auction/README.md

   - Management of multiple simulataneous auctions.
   - Segmentation and preservation of bidder privacy.
   - Easy style customization and presentation of relevant auction information.

+## Auction Information
+Auctions the base unit for the application.
+An auction consists of a customer (whom the auction benefits) and